-Properous™ is a combination of the words prosperity and property.
+Properous™ is a combination of the words property and prosperity.
 It means a wealth of properties - many to offer and of high quality.
 Properties for the prosperous!
-It can also simply mean to be in the field of selling, managing or designing high-end properties.
+It can also simply mean to be in the business of selling, managing or designing high-end properties.

 "Properous" is also a common misspelling of the word prosperous, which comes as a result of being quickly typed into the address bar and therefore this address receives some type-in traffic.

 Properous.com is a unique, one-word, easy to remember, high-end web location, awaiting a proper new owner!

 Think about what this domain is worth to your startup, rebrand, new product or service launch and then fill out the form below, to send me a serious offer.